openshift-service-mesh/sail-operator/docs/ossm/kiali-multi-cluster/README.md

 1. Create an `OAuthClient` on the remote cluster so that Kiali can access the OpenShift API server on behalf of users.

-   Find your Kiali route's hostname
+   Find your Kiali route's hostname.

    ```sh
    oc --context east get route kiali -n istio-system -o jsonpath='{.spec.host}'